Outbreak Response Plan

 - Work exclusion of staff who test positive for COVID-19 infection, refuse to participate in COVID-19 testing, or refuse to authorize release of their testing results to the facility, until such time as such staff undergoes testing and the results of such testing are disclosed to the facility.

-- Return to work protocols after home isolation for staff who test positive.
+- Return to work protocols after home isolation for staff who test positive will be based on the Guideline for COVID-19 Diagnosed and/or Exposed Healthcare Personnel, February 17, 2022.

 - Address staffing (including worker absences).